boyank/yoc/README.md

 _Enter ticker or tickers, separated by comma:_ googl,yhoo

 Downloaded data are stored as a csv file, one file for each ticker.
 If file already exists, it will append the new data.

+###Advanced usage

+In ver.2 it requests and gets response in json format.
+See included json_response_GOOGL.json for sample of the json response.
+As you can see there are a lot more data available.
+One can easily change the script to parse the json and extract any of these data.
+All you need to do is to amend the get_json_data() to return the desired data.
+Eventually you will need to change slightly also the main function.